+We believe that the future of recreational fishing opportunities depends on the conservation and recovery of wild salmon along with the science-based production and harvest of hatchery fish.
 We believe that by using the best available science our wild salmon runs can be conserved and rebuilt, while an abundant hatchery fish population can provide ample fishing opportunities for the public.
-We think this can be achieved by increasing hatchery fish production, and by ensuring equity and fairness is restored to Puget Sound recreational salmon fishing seasons.
+We think these things can be achieved while increasing hatchery fish production by ensuring equity and fairness is restored to Puget Sound recreational salmon fishing seasons.
 Our immediate goal is to have WA State comply with the Boldt Decision which specifies the requirement of equal sharing of our salmon resources.
 In the long term, we’d like to see WA State return to robust hatchery production of salmon and steelhead utilizing a public and private partnership model to the benefit of all those who fish, both tribal and non-tribal.

 We see a dysfunctional North of Falcon season setting process, a flawed ten year Puget Sound Chinook Resource Management Plan (RMP), and the lack of a State ESA fishing permit, as true management deficiencies.
 The cumulative effect of these deficiencies has been WDFW departing from, or in some cases completely ignoring, the federal court adopted Puget Sound Salmon Management Plan, and the legal mandates related to the 1974 landmark case commonly known as the Boldt Decision.
 As such, we came together and began the legal process to set this right and on October 5th, 2020, Fish Northwest filed a Motion to Intervene in the United States versus Washington, 384 F. Supp.
 312, the Boldt Decision.